Our Sustainability Story

 Reach Compliance_Luonto

-REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) compliance deals with the regulations that were created to improve the environment and protect human health.
+R.E.A.C.H (Registration, Evaluation, Authorisation and Restriction of Chemicals) compliance deals with the regulations that were created to improve the environment and protect human health.
 REACH addresses the risks associated with chemicals and promotes alternative methods for the hazard assessment of substances.

 Sustainable-Furnishings-Council